perception 音标拼音: [pɚs'ɛpʃən]

 英文字典中文字典相关资料:

-Perception - Wikipedia Perception (from Latin perceptio 'gathering, receiving') is the organization, identification, and interpretation of sensory information, in order to represent and understand the presented information or environment [2]
+Perception - Wikipedia Perception (from Latin perceptio 'gathering, receiving') is the identification, interpretation and organization of sensory information, in order to represent and understand the presented information or environment [2]

 Perception: The Sensory Experience of the World - Verywell Mind Learn about perception in psychology and the process we use to recognize and respond to our environment We also share types of perception and how to improve yours